material-components/material-components-web/packages/mdc-textfield/README.md

 ##### MDCTextField.helperTextContent

-Boolean setter.
+String setter.
 Proxies to the foundation's `setHelperTextContent` method when set.

 ##### MDCTextField.ripple